William9923/William9923/README.md

 <h3><strong>Current culture fit:</strong></h3>

-- 🔭 I’m currently fully deep diving on: Backend Engineering (Go, Java) and learning other technology concepts like message queue and caching and their implementation.
+- 🔭 I’m currently focusing my career on: Backend Engineering (Go, Java).
 - 🌱 I'm also interested in data science.
 In fact, my undergraduate thesis is related to sentiment analysis using generative approach (will be available publicly soon!).
-- ⚡ I’m currently learning: Scalability, Observability and System Design to increase my capabilities as software engineer (especially on backend)
+- ⚡ I’m currently learning: Scalability, Observability and System Design to increase my capabilities as software engineer (especially on backend).
-- 👯 I’m looking to work as: Software Engineer (Backend / Fullstack).
-Also open for Machine Learning Engineer...
 - 💬 Ask me about: Code, life and games :D
 - 📫 How to reach me: williamong1400@gmail.com